leonewton253/portfolio/README.md

 _**by Terry Urich**_

-_A Github hosted landing page to showcase projects I've worked on in a proffesional or academic capacity_
+_A Github hosted landing page to showcase projects I've worked on in a professional or academic capacity_

 1. Clone repo
 1. Navigate to folder and open index.html in any browser